October 9, 2017

 But it isn’t for every mom.
 Some women try everything they can but breastfeeding just doesn’t work out.
-Maybe they physically aren’t able to breastfeed due to a medical condition, or baby is adopted, or there are supply issues.
+Maybe they physically aren’t able to breastfeed due to a medical condition, or there are supply issues.

 Whatever the reason, many women find freedom in formula.
 And that’s a great thing!
 Because what’s important is that your baby is full and happy and healthy.

 So we’ve talked about the pros and cons of breastfeeding.
 What about formula?

 One of the best things about formula feeding is that anyone can feed your baby; it isn’t all on you.
 Your partner, grandparents, daycare providers – anyone can do it!
 As breastfeeding moms can attest, this is super great at night because it means your partner can truly share the load.